-Through the ten-years history of KEKB operation a large number of fill patterns have been tried and some of them were used for actual operation for physics experiments.
+Through the ten-year history of KEKB operation a large number of fill patterns have been tried and some of them were used for actual operation for the physics experiment.
 Since the start of the operation in 1998, the number of bunches has been increased step by step, to get higher luminosities.
-On the other hand, from a view point of studies of accelerator physics, other types of fill patterns have been used, some of them were similar to that for physics experiments and others were not.
+On the other hand, from a view point of machine developments, other types of fill patterns have been used, some of them were similar to that for physics experiments and others were not.

 The bucket selection system provides operators with a function of generating a standard "bunch-train pattern", in which operators can specify, (1) the number of trains, (2) the number of bunches in a train, (3) bunch spacing in a train.
 The system can generate also an arbitrary fill pattern.
 In this case, operator should specify on or off for each RF bucket.
-In KEKB rings there are 5120 RF buckets and a 5120-line ASCII files (we call it "pattern file") is used to inform the system of the fill pattern.
+In KEKB rings there are 5120 RF buckets in total, then a 5120-line ASCII files (we call it "pattern file") is used to inform the system of the fill pattern.
 Operators can edit the pattern file with standard editors like Emacs.
 It is sufficient enough for present operation, but in future a more convenient GUI might be necessary.
-It can manipulate standard filling patten components, such as the abort gap, or the pilot bunches.
+It should be able to manipulate standard filling patten components, such as the abort gap, or the pilot bunches.